Updates

 Texas Children’s Hospital and Baylor College of Medicine partnership

-Joining forces with this leading medical school in the areas of pediatric surgery and obstetrics and gynecology to achieve healthier mothers and children.
-With our shared commitment to improving maternal and pediatric outcomes through research, education and healthcare, we are creating a healthier, brighter future for children and women around the world.
+With our shared commitment to improving maternal and pediatric outcomes through research, education and health care, we are creating a healthier, brighter future for children and women around the world.

 Research

-Ranked by U.S. News and World Report as one of the nation’s top 25 medical schools for research, Baylor College of Medicine is known for advancing the health of women, children and families through scientific discovery.
+Ranked by U.S. News & World Report as one of the nation’s top 25 medical schools for research, Baylor College of Medicine is known for advancing the health of women, children and families through scientific discovery.

-Funding awarded to Baylor by the National Institutes of Health (NIH), as reported by the Blue Ridge Institute for Medical Research, reflects the depth and breadth of the college’s research enterprise, and the progress being made.
-Highlights in 2018 include:
+Funding awarded to Baylor by the NIH, as reported by the Blue Ridge Institute for Medical Research, reflects the depth and breadth of the college’s research enterprise, and the progress being made.
+Highlights in 2023 include:

-- Ranked #1 among Texas medical schools in NIH funding (Baylor has ranked first in Texas since the Blue Ridge Institute began publishing these rankings in 2006)
+• No. 1 – Baylor's rank among Texas medical schools in direct NIH funding for federal FY23 (Baylor has ranked first in Texas since at least 1992)

-- Ranked #7 in pediatric research funding
+• Ranked No. 3 in pediatric research funding for 2024.

 Through our collaboration with Baylor physicians and researchers across hundreds of projects, we are continually improving treatments and outcomes for our young patients.